 Aquaporins are specialized channels allowing the movement of water molecules.

-Active transport is the process by which molecules move against their concentration gradient, thus requiring energy, which is typically derived from ATP.
-It primarily occurs during the absorption of indispensable minerals and nutrients from the soil, generally done to ensure there is ion balance within the plant cell.
+Active transport is the process by which molecules move against their concentration gradient.
+They require energy, which is typically derived from ATP.
+It primarily occurs during the absorption of indispensable minerals and nutrients from the soil, generally done to ensure there is an ion balance within the plant cell.
+Active transport in plants maintains ion balance and supports cellular functions.
+It is a major mechanism in short‑distance transport in plants and is highlighted in NEET exam preparation for biology.

-The vascular tissue system The xylem and phloem are the channels for moving substances in the plants.
-The xylem carries the water and minerals from the roots to the leaves, while the phloem carries the sugars and nutrients produced in the leaves to the rest of the plant.
-It thus forms like a spider's web, moving from the roots up through the trunk into the leaves.
+The vascular tissue system includes xylem transport and phloem transport, which are the channels for moving substances in plants.
+The xylem transport carries the water and minerals from the roots to the leaves.
+The phloem transport carries the sugars and nutrients produced in the leaves to the rest of the plant.
+Together, the vascular tissue system forms a spider's web, moving from the roots up through the trunk into the leaves.

 The xylem is a long, hollow tube running from the roots up to the leaves.
 It includes tracheids, vessel elements, fibres, and parenchyma cells.